Before your appointment

 Aftercare

-Use clean hands or new cotton pads/balls to gently pat the treated area with alcohol-free witch hazel or hypochlorous acid.
-Fragrance-free aloe vera gel can then be applied if the skin is irritated.
+Use clean hands or cotton pads/balls to gently pat or wipe the treated area with alcohol-free witch hazel or hypochlorous acid.
+Fragrance-free aloe vera gel can then be applied.